keanukf/DSND_Term2/README.md

 ## New York Times Dashboard

-This is a flask app that visualizes a set of data including all articles by New York Times published this month.
+This is a web app was built with python and flask and was deployed with [Heroku](https://dashboard.heroku.com/apps).
+It visualizes a set of data including all articles by New York Times (NYT) published this month.
 Data is visualized using Plotly.
 This is a project in development for the Udacity Data Scientist Nanodegree.

 ## Agenda